zenml-io/zenml/README.md

 # 🎮 Features

-- Write reproducible training experiment code
-- Use caching across pipelines
-- Integrate with your favorite tools (Airflow & Kubeflow)
+### 1. 🗃 Use Caching across (Pipelines As) Experiments

+ZenML makes sure for every pipeline you can trust that:

+✅ Code is versioned
+✅ Data is versioned
+✅ Models are versioned
+✅ Configurations are versioned

+You can utilize caching to help iterate quickly through ML experiments.
+(Read [our blogpost](https://blog.zenml.io/caching-ml-pipelines/) for more!)

+### 2. ♻️ Leverage powerful integrations

+Once code is organized into a ZenML pipeline, you can supercharge your ML development with powerful integrations on multiple [MLOps stacks](https://docs.zenml.io/core-concepts).

+We currently support Airflow and Kubeflow as third-party orchestrators for your ML pipeline code.
+ZenML steps can be built from any of the other tools you usually use in your ML workflows, from `scikit-learn` to `PyTorch` or `TensorFlow`.

-- Distribute processing to the cloud
+### 3. ☁️ Distribute processing to the cloud

-- Introspect your pipeline results
+Switching from local experiments to cloud-based pipelines doesn't need to be complex.

-- Visualize the steps of your pipeline
+### 4. 🧩 Visualize the steps of your pipeline

-- Visualize statistics
+### 5. 📊 Visualize statistics

+### 6. 🧐 Introspect your pipeline results

-- Configure pipeline runs with YAML code
+### 7. 🛠 Configure pipeline runs with YAML code

 # 🤸 Getting Started